pam-exchange/SymantecPAM-PAMUser/docs/PAMUser-Breakglass.md

 # PAM User for Breakglass

-The connector for `PAM User` can be used to manage password for a local PAM user.
-One scenario is to let PAM mange the login password for a PAM user and keep it in a secure place.
-This is a breakglass type scenario.
-The setup in the example here is to let PAM manage the login password for a local PAM user.
+The connector for `PAM User` is used to for managing password for local PAM users.
+The scenario here is to create a local PAM user and let PAM itself rotate the password for the user.
+Assume that a breakglass process is available, the scenario is ideal to keep a local PAM user as a breakglass user.

 ![PAM User for Breakglass](/docs/images/PAMUser-Breakglass.png)

-More details about breakglass scenarios and how it can be used is available in the repo [Breakglass](https://github.com/pam-exchange/Breakglass).
+Additional details about general breakglass scenarios and how to use it with Symantec PAM is found in the repo [Breakglass](https://github.com/pam-exchange/Breakglass).

-In PAM the password update for PAM users is using the API.
-Main reason is that with the API there is an option to change the password without the user being required to change the password at next login.
+Password update of a local PAM user is done using the API and not the avaialble CLI.
+When using the API for user password update, it is possible to set a flag to avoid a manadatory change of password at next login to the PAM GUI.
 When using the CLI such an option is not available and a user would be required to change the password at next login.

-When using the API it is required to define an ApiKey and associate it with the PAM user.
+Using the API with PAM uses an ApiKey which is associated with the (local) PAM user.

 > [!NOTE]
-> In the example here a new PAM user is created for a breakglass purpose.
-A similar configuration aned setup can be used for the local built-in administrator `super`.
+> In the example here a new local PAM user is created for breakglass purpose.
+A similar configuration and setup can be used for the local built-in administrator `super`.

 # PAM setup